Celebration, Come on!

 Explore Sherwin-Williams home colors in all their glory on the paint company’s website.

 However, there is nothing like seeing color swatches in person.
-Before actually adding color to your walls, ceilings or floors, always make sure you actually sample the paint.
+Before actually adding color to your walls, ceilings, or floors, always make sure you sample the paint.
 Sherwin-Williams offers quart-sized samples of starting at $7.59 while Benjamin Moore charges $6.99 for a pint of color online.
-Behr offers 8oz samples starting at $3.65 available via local delivery or pick up at your local outpost of Home Depot.
+Behr offers 8oz samples starting at $3.65 available via local delivery or picks up at your local outpost of Home Depot.